Saint-Médard, Paris: The nave, and the choir

 The periods of construction are visible in the different styles in the nave.
-The first three traverses of the nave ate to the mid-15th to the early-16th century. are in the Flamboyant or late Gothic style. mid-15th to the early-16th century.
+The first three traverses of the nave date to the mid-15th to the early-16th century. are in the Flamboyant or late Gothic style. mid-15th to the early-16th century.
 The arcades have pointed arches, and are supported by columns without capitals.
 The next three traverses are from the 17th century, in a larger "tier-point" form.
 The choir, built between the mid-16th and the beginning of the 17th century, is in the Renaissance style, with rounded arches.
 In the 1622 the choir was given a new vaulted ceiling built of wood instead of stone.
 In the 18th century, the columns were carved with grooves to give them a more classical appearance.
 The carved wooden tower of the pulpit (1718) between the nave and choir is the classical centerpiece of the church.